bonzo81/netbox-toolkit-plugin/docs/api/workflows.md

 # API Workflow Examples

 This document provides focused examples of API workflows that leverage the unique capabilities not available through the web interface.
-For complete workflow documentation including GUI examples, see the [comprehensive workflow guide](../user/workflow-examples.md).
+For complete API documentation, see the [Commands API](../api/commands.md).

 ## Quick API Workflow Examples